rockettheme/docs/Docs/phpbb/modules/roknavmenu.md

 RokNavMenu Exporter allows you to bring your existing styled Joomla menu over to phpBB3 for a more seamless experience.
 It is a great way to keep your visitors engaged with your site in its entirety, and allow them to transition from your Joomla site to your phpBB3 forums, without losing the main menu.

 RokNavMenu Exporter is primarily a Joomla extension, though it does require a little work to be done on both platforms.
-Below, we've outlined the requirements and steps you can take to make your phpBB3 and Joomla sites seamlessly transition between one-another.
+Below, we have outlined the requirements and steps you can take to make your phpBB3 and Joomla sites seamlessly transition between one-another.

 Requirements
 -----